-- Undertake an annual employee performance and development review (EPDR) where training needs and developments needs are established; - Compile an annual Service Training and Development plan from these needs; and - Maintain lead specialists for Food and Feed who will be tasked with dynamically identifying training needs arising from legislative or enforcement practices changes.
+- Undertake an individual assessment of officer's competence against the Food Standards Agency Code of Practice to establish development needs. - Compile an annual Service Training and Development plan from these needs; and - Maintain lead specialists for Food and Feed who will be tasked with dynamically identifying training needs arising from legislative or enforcement practices changes.

 The Service has a career scheme based around the national Trading Standards Qualification Framework.
 Officers are supported to complete relevant modules within the framework.
-The Service prioritises the attainment of relevant food and feeding stuffs qualifications to ensure discharge of its duties.

-In 2014-15 the Service used its specialist food expertise to support Leicestershire County Council's food work, this is the second year we have undertaken this.
+In 2015-16 the Service used its specialist food expertise to support Leicestershire County Council's food work, this is the third year we have undertaken this.